viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 In essence, you call something like `XAxiDma_SimpleTransfer( &AxiDmaInstance, (UINTPTR)DataBuffer, DATA_SIZE, XAXIDMA_DEVICE_TO_DMA );` in the PS code and wait till the data appears in the `DataBuffer` (I will explain all the details in a later chapter).

 The maximum amount of data that AXI DMA can move in a single transfer is 64 MB (exactly 0x3FFFFFF bytes).
 This is because the AXI DMA register to store buffer length can be, at most, 26 bits wide.
 In our case, we will be transferring 16-bit values, i.e., we can transfer at most 33,554,431 samples in one go.
 That should be more than enough.
-We could record up to 33.6 seconds with the XADC running at 1 Msps.
+We could record up to 33.6 seconds of the input signal with the XADC running at 1 Msps.

 The [XADC Wizard IP](https://www.xilinx.com/products/intellectual-property/xadc-wizard.html) can be configured to have an output AXI-Stream interface.
 When you configure the XADC for continuous sampling, you will get the actual stream of data coming out from the XADC Wizard AXI-Stream interface.
 However, this data stream is not ready to be connected directly to the AXI DMA.
 The thing is that the AXI-Stream interface on the XADC Wizard doesn't contain an AXI-Stream signal TLAST.
 This signal is asserted to indicate the end of the data stream.
 The AXI DMA must receive the TLAST signal to know when to stop the DMA transfer.